lazarocaceres/camila-ballet/README.md

 ## 🧭 Non-Goals / Trade-offs

 - No runtime SSR for content (keeps infra simple and fast).
-- Cookie is readable client-side for UX (by design); if this becomes a concern, gate reads per page.
+- Cookie is readable client-side for UX (by design).
+- We intentionally avoid persisting a cookie when the user’s explicit choice already matches their browser preference, to reduce unnecessary state.

 ---